nicolasdespres/respect-rails/README.md

 The `def_action_schema` macro only defines a `create_schema` method in your controller.

-Note that we distinguish from where the parameters comes from (path, query or body) for the sake of documentation.
+Note that we distinguish from where the parameters come from (path, query or body) for the sake of documentation.

 To see the generated doc, you must mount the provided engine like this: